Questions? Call 416-367-4222

 Learn how our VDP specialists can help you get started.

-• The dollar amounts involved
+• The dollar amounts involved;

-• The number of years of non-compliance
+• The number of years or reporting periods involved;

-• The sophistication of the taxpayer
+• The nature of the error or omission;

 Voluntary Disclosure Program Disclosure Eligibility